 Hank Azaria is hysterical.
 When he’s in his “normal state” as the houseboy who’s a wannabe performer in the club or trying to play it “straight” (pun intended) as their butler during the dinner with the Keeley’s.
 Azaria shows a physical comedy I never knew he was capable of before.
 One of the funniest scenes is where he’s cleaning the pool in a thong while singing Lady Marmalade.

 In the real world, there might not really be an Armand and Albert Goldman raising a perfect son together, but they are probably about as real as Ozzie and Harriet were.
-It’s nice to see a film which illustrates that this life can be as normal as any other, and that a “mother’s love” for her son transcends gender.
+It’s nice to see a film that illustrates that this life can be as normal as any other and that a “mother’s love” for her son transcends gender.

 Categories: Movie Reviews